thomurie/kbe/README.md

 ### Styling:

 KBE uses [Chakra UI](https://chakra-ui.com/) to style the components.
 Chakra UI is a simple, modular and accessible component library that strictly follows WAI-ARIA standards for all components.
 Chakra UI allows KBE to be accessible, efficient, and easy to use.
-Additional accessibility features and tools are currently under development.

 For further information please see [Knobby Bike Exchange (Front-End)](https://github.com/thomurie/kbe_fe).